 The Library and Archives of Canada has this modern vocal recording of La Crosse, Our National Game.

-There are at least three other known pieces of music composed in Canada for “lacrosse” audiences:
+There are at least four other known pieces of music composed in Canada for “lacrosse” audiences:

 – La Crosse Galop or The Lacrosse Gallop composed by J. Holt and “dedicated to the La Crosse Clubs of Canada”.
 Inspired by the sudden popularity of the sport in Toronto, this dance piece was composed in 1867 or 1868 and was the first song written with lacrosse in mind.
 A galop is a lively dance forerunner of the polka in 2/4 time; often it would be performed as the final dance of an evening.